evisions/webdataconnector/docs/wdc_tutorial.md

 connector in the `Examples` directory (`earthquakeUSGS`).
 This is to minimize the chances of accidentally overwriting the existing sample.
 However, if you copy the existing sample, you'll have to change file paths.

-**Note**: The browser used inside Tableau is QT WebKit, which does not natively support new ES6 features.
+**Note**: The browser used inside MAPS does not natively support new ES6 features.
 If you wish to take advantage of newer features (such as promises) when building WDCs you will need to use a polyfill.

 ### Create the HTML page

-When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.
+When you open a WDC in MAPS, you display an HTML page that links to your JavaScript code and to the WDC library.
 Optionally, this page can also display a user interface for your users to select the data that they want to download.

 Create a new file named `earthquakeWDC.html` and save it in the top-level directory of the `webdataconnector`